Transport company: why delaying logistics decisions can cost you money

 Common mistakes and how to avoid them

-When it is worth waiting (and when it isn’t)
+When it is convenient to wait (and when it is not)

 • Major changes to production